 It will most likely be difficult to find housing with an eviction on your rental history and credit history.
 You may also have limited access to credit in the future.

-Even if the landlord doesn’t check your credit report, or you were evicted but didn’t owe any money, many landlords use a tenant screening company when considering rental applications.
+Even if the landlord doesn’t check your credit report, they might look at your tenant screening report when considering rental applications.

 Where can you go for help?

 Because eviction laws differ from state to state, it’s best to research the relevant laws where you live.
 If you’re not sure where to start or think your landlord is mishandling the eviction process, look up your local Legal Aid chapter.